The Lancet September 10, 2005

 Multicenter, Europe

-Population Patients aged 40-79 years with hypertension and at least three additional cardiovascular risk factors, with no prior history of coronary heart disease.
+Population Hypertensive patients aged 40-79 years with at least 3 other cardiovascular risk factors and no history of clinical coronary heart disease.

-Intervention Amlodipine (5-10 mg) with the addition of perindopril (4-8 mg) as required to reach blood pressure targets.
+Intervention Amlodipine (5-10 mg daily), adding perindopril (4-8 mg daily) as required to achieve blood pressure targets.

-Outcome Nonfatal myocardial infarction (including silent MI) and fatal coronary heart disease.
+Outcome Composite of non-fatal myocardial infarction (including silent) and fatal coronary heart disease.

 Study Limitations

-The trial was terminated early by the Data Safety and Monitoring Board due to a significant difference in all-cause mortality, which may have limited the power to detect a statistically significant difference in the primary endpoint.
+The trial was terminated prematurely (median follow-up 5.5 years) by the Data Safety Monitoring Board due to significant mortality and stroke benefits in the amlodipine arm, which consequently left the trial underpowered to detect a statistically significant difference in its primary endpoint.

 Clinical Significance